Francescde/provesdeNivell/Task1/README.md

         };
         return intersection;
     }

-In particular cartesianCube solves us:
+In particular, cartesianCube solves:

 ##### 1. Does the cube intersect with another cube?

-The cartesianCube class have the funcion cartesianCubeIntersection wich asserts if another cartesianCube collides with the cube described by the class.
-It does that by looking if for all the axes the distance between the centers of the cubes is less than the sumatory of half the sides distance.
-This works for the cartesianCubes as all the edges of the cube follow the axes, as stated before.
+The cartesianCube class contains the function cartesianCubeIntersection. cartesianCubeIntersection asserts whether another cartesianCube collides with the cube described by the class.
+To do that, we start by comparing the size of the cubes with the distance between the centers of the cubes.
+Two cubes do not collide when in at least one of their three axes, the distance between the two cubes' centers is larger than the sum of the two cube's half edge lengths.
+Therefore, the function cartesianCubeIntersection calculates for each Cartesian axis if the distance between the centers of the two cubes is less than half of the sum of the cube sizes.

     cartesianCubeIntersection( otherCube: CartesianCube){
         //check the X axis